IntelRealSense/librealsense/readme.md

   * This script involves cloning the Linux source repository (about 1GB), and may take a while

 ### LibUVC backend

+The libuvc backend requires that the default linux uvcvideo.ko driver be unloaded before libusb can touch the device.
+This is because uvcvideo will attachthe moment it is unplugged in, and user-space applications do not have permission to access the device.
+See below regarding the udev rule workaround.

+LibUVC is known to have issues with particular versions of SR300 and DS4 firmware (1.0.7x.xx are problematic).

 1. Grant appropriate permissions to detach the kernel UVC driver when a device is plugged in:
   * `sudo cp config/99-uvc.rules /etc/udev/rules.d/`